-College of Central Florida offers equal access and opportunity in employment, admissions and educational activities.
-The college will not discriminate on the basis of race, color, ethnicity, religion, gender, age, marital status, national origin, genetic information or disability status in its employment practices or in the admission and treatment of students.
+College of Central Florida offers equal access and equal opportunity in its employment practices, admissions and educational activities.
+The college will not discriminate on the basis of race, color, ethnicity, religion, gender, pregnancy, age, marital status, national origin, genetic information or disability status in its employment practices or in the admission and treatment of students.
 Recognizing that sexual harassment constitutes discrimination on the basis of gender and violates this policy statement, the college will not tolerate such conduct.

 College of Central Florida is an equal opportunity college and avows its belief in equal access and opportunity for all students, employees and guests of the institution.
 If you have a concern regarding discrimination or harassment, please contact:

 If you have concerns, other than discrimination or harassment that fall within one of the following categories, you should contact the representative listed below by that category:

 The college will make every effort to resolve concerns or problems as quickly as possible and to make reasonable accommodations for persons with disabilities.
 Below are links to specific documents: